 Cut down on the carbs.

-Carbs are notorious for causing you to feel tired.
+Carbs are notorious for making you feel tired.
 Avoid foods that are high in carbs, especially right before bed, unless you know for a fact you’re actually going to get to sleep.

 Keep up with the house by assigning one chore to each day.

-Thankfully, the lack of sleep you’re experiencing now won’t last forever.
-But, I have been there as a new mom, and I know how exhausting it can be!
+Thankfully, the sleep deprivation you’re experiencing now won’t last forever.
+But, I have been there as a new mom (both a working mom and a stay at home mom), and I know how exhausting it can be!

 These helpful tips are hopefully the key to you overcoming sleep deprivation as a new mom!